KaiWenger/memochange/README.md

 On the other hand, the package contains the most popular approaches to test for a change-in-mean in a long-memory time series.
 These include memory robust versions of the CUSUM, sup-Wald, and Wilcoxon type tests.
 The tests either utilize consistent estimates of the long-run variance or a self normalization approach in their test statistics.

-`memochange` may be of interest to those who analyse macroeconomic and financial time series such as inflation rates, trading volume, interest rates, volatilities and so ons
+`memochange` may be of interest to those who analyse macroeconomic and financial time series such as inflation rates, trading volume, interest rates, volatilities and so on.

 You can install this R package from GitHub: